Helene Machado: Career

+Post-career life

 She later obtained a real estate license and raised her family, largely as a single parent, as her husband George died of a heart attack in 1969.

 In 1970, Helen obtained an Associate of Arts degree from San Bernardino Valley College and later a degree in social science at Cal State San Bernardino.
 She then was an eligibility worker for the San Bernardino County Department of Social Services in Fontana.

 After retiring in 1991, she lived on a ranch in Devore, a mountainous neighborhood in San Bernardino where she cared for eight Arabian horses and stayed active in sports.
 She had seven grandchildren at last count.

 In 1988, Helen and her former teammates were honored during the opening of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.
 Another tribute to the AAGPBL players came with the 1992 film A League of Their Own, featuring Tom Hanks, Geena Davis and Madonna, and directed by filmmaker Penny Marshall.

 In the mid-nineties, Helene remained an advocate for women's sports and sent a petition to the mayor of San Bernardino to start a local women's baseball club.
 She hoped for the best for players like the legendary Ila Borders and the all-female Colorado Silver Bullets, who were barnstorming across the United States, challenging men's pro, semi-pro, and amateur teams from coast to coast, as they tried to find their places in organized baseball.

 Machado Van Sant died in 2019 in San Bernardino, California, at the age of 92.

+Personal life

+Machado married George Van Sant in the late 1940s.
+They had three sons and three daughters, before George died of a heart attack in 1969.